-If you enroll in the program, we will collect additional personal information about you, including information about your education, home address, employment, debts, creditors, life events and financial condition.
+If you become a client of Beyond Finance, we will collect additional personal information about you, including information about your education, home address, employment, debts, creditors, life events and financial condition.

 How does Beyond use the information it collects?

 We may share personal information about you to service and maintain your account with us.
 Thus, we may share personal information about you with your creditors and with other parties that help us to service and maintain your account.
+All the above categories exclude text messaging originator opt-in data and consent; this information will not be shared with any third parties.
 We may receive personal information about you from other parties such as credit reporting agencies, third parties who assist in identifying prospective consumers, data brokers, social media and marketing sources or your creditors.

 Beyond uses Google Analytics reporting to gather information on visitors to our website.
 We do not facilitate the merging of personally-identifiable with non-personally-identifiable information previously collected from display advertising features that is based on the DoubleClick cookie unless we have robust notice of, and your prior affirmative (i.e. opt-in) consent to, that merger.
 We have implemented Google Analytics Demographics and Interest Reporting to gather information such as age, gender, and interests through our website.
 Beyond uses this information to further enhance our visitors’ experiences on our website and to support display advertising.
 Using the Ads Settings, visitors can opt-out of Google Analytics for Display Advertising and customize Google Display Network ads.